 Science of Saltiness and Saturation

 The headlines about a dying Dead Sea resonates with people worldwide.
 Yes, life cannot exist in its unique waters and the water level, viewed by many as an environmental crisis, is significantly lower than even a few years ago.
 However, according to those who study these things, the science of saltiness and saturation will keep the Dead Sea from sliding into nothingness.
-Experience the Dead Sea, one more Holy Land wonder, with us on our December 7th – 17th, 2017 Israel tour.
+Experience the Dead Sea, one more Holy Land wonder, on a faith-based tour of Israel.
 Its beauty and resilience will mesmerize you, while a float in its waters will leave you silky smooth and refreshed!